 Appropriate SES Comments/ reply to such Company's response would be provided through an Addendum which shall be issued as soon as possible.
-In case of any material revision to SES PA Report, then, Addendum shall be issued within 3 working days from the date of such receipt.
+In case of any material revision to SES PA Report, addendum shall be issued within 3 working days from the date of such receipt.

 The Addendum to the report would contain details of interactions with the company and explain the nature of all revisions (if any) - including changes to our recommendations (if any) and notify all the recipients of the original report.
 It may be noted that only responses, queries or notifications made over email will be considered by SES, although interaction may take place through audio or video call.
+SES reserves the right to keep a record and save a digital copy of such interactions for the purposes of audit trail.

-Further, the right to make such changes in the reports lies solely with SES and will be decided on case-to-case basis.
-SES will generally not change its recommendation, if the Company provides new disclosures (which are not available to the shareholders at large) to fill the shortcoming of disclosures raised in SES report only to SES.
+Further, the right to make such changes in the reports lies solely with SES and will be decided on a case-to-case basis.
+SES will generally NOT change its recommendation, if the Company provides new disclosures (which are not available to the shareholders at large) to fill the shortcoming of disclosures raised in SES report only to SES.
 However, such new disclosure will be mentioned in the addendum.
-In case such disclosures are provided to public at large SES will take these additional disclosures in account and relook at recommendations afresh.
-SES believes that the notice and initial communication by the Company (to the shareholders) should be self-sufficient for the shareholders to make an informed decision.
-SES will publish its reports well in advance of shareholder voting deadlines/ meetings ensuring that stakeholders have sufficient time to review our analysis including any revisions and make a voting decision well before the deadline/meeting.
+In case such disclosures are provided to public at large, SES will take these additional disclosures in account and relook at recommendations afresh.
+SES believes that the notice and initial communication by the Company (to the shareholders) should be self-sufficient for the shareholders to make an informed decision without any input from SES or any other advisor.
+SES will endeavour to publish its reports well in advance of shareholder voting deadlines/ meetings ensuring that stakeholders have sufficient time to review our analysis including any revisions and make a voting decision well before the deadline/meeting.